William R. Tyler: Biography

 After the war, Tyler joined the United States Foreign Service, becoming a career diplomat.
 As a Foreign Service Officer, he was stationed in Paris, Bonn, and The Hague.
 In 1962, President of the United States John F. Kennedy nominated Tyler as Assistant Secretary of State for European Affairs, and, after Senate confirmation, Tyler held this office from September 2, 1962 until May 18, 1965.
 In 1965, President Lyndon B. Johnson named Tyler United States Ambassador to the Netherlands; Tyler held this post from June 23, 1965 through June 20, 1969.

-Tyler left government service in 1969, becoming director of the Dumbarton Oaks Research Library and Collection, one of the world's foremost research libraries in the field of Byzantine studies.
+Tyler left government service in 1969, becoming director of the Dumbarton Oaks Research Library and Collection, one of the world's foremost research libraries in the fields of Byzantine studies and Pre-Columbian studies.
 He retired from this position in 1977.

 In retirement, Tyler continued to live in Washington, D.C. until 2003, when he moved to Vermont.
 He was a long-time member of the Cosmos Club.
 He died at a nursing facility in Bristol, Vermont on November 16, 2003, after suffering from Alzheimer's and Parkinson's disease.
 He was 93 years old.